 Impact at ecoligo: How we calculate the CO₂ savings of our projects

-We at ecoligo are different, because climate protection has and always will be our number one priority.
-Nothing is more important to us than actively contributing to the avoidance of CO2 emissions with our solar projects and thus making a measurable contribution to combating climate change in emerging countries.
-In everything we do, we follow our four Impact Principles:
+We at ecoligo are different, because for us climate protection has been mission number one from the very beginning and still is today.
+Nothing is more important to us than actively contributing to the reduction of CO2 emissions with our solar projects and thus making a measurable contribution to fighting climate change in emerging countries.
+In everything we do, we follow our four Impact Principles::

 We work exclusively in emerging markets, as this is where we can make the biggest positive impact with our solar power.